solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - **Bottlenecks**: None
 - **Level requirement**: artisan 1

-**The method**: Gather wild herbs at Behr, turn the herbs into Tenacious Origin of Life and turn the fruits into oils.
-Alternatively, you can avoid any gathering by buying the herbs from a vendor, which comes out to a ~70 mil/h loss.
+**The method**: Gather wild herbs at Behr, turn the herbs into Tenacious Origin of Life and turn the fruits into oils

 **Liquidation:** Sell the Tenacious Origins of Life to any vendor.
 Sell the oils on the market or use in further recipes.